Boriswaikin/plant-diary/README.md

 #### Contributed by member:

+**Note**
+For the first time of running this project, it will shows the firebase error "FirebaseError: The query requires an index.
+You can create it here: a link to your databse".
+You only need to create index for the query and reload the project, the error will not be shown again.

+.env file should include following variables: apiKey, authDomain, projectId, storageBucket, messagingSenderId, appId, mapsApi

 **Tasks**

 - Sort by location --Siqi
 - Style of search and sort bar --Zhiyuan
 - Subscribed diaries query --Siqi